abundis29/todo-react-native/README.md

 - `testFinal`: Run Jest tests without any specific flags.
 - `updateSnapshots`: Update Jest snapshots without coverage reports.
 - `lint`: Run ESLint to check your code for code quality and adherence to coding standards.

+### Extras
+- Husky to prevent errors when installing new libraries or failing tests
+- Github actions , helps os to keep up to date with compatible libraries, if not compatible build is going to fail https://github.com/abundis29/todo-react-native/pulls

+### Trubleshooting 💔
+- I haven't tested it on android since i'dont have space on my mac to install ADB, also i dont own an android phone.
+- Auth Screen has hardcoded the Reminder Lists since is out of scope, but i'll update if needed.